-In short it’s basically one of those systems where you sign up to learn how to make money but then later find yourself discovering that the way you actually make money with it is just by getting other people to sign up to it exactly like you did.
+In short, it’s basically one of those systems where you sign up to learn how to make money but then later find yourself discovering that the way you actually make money with it is just by getting other people to sign up to it exactly as you did.

 And you have to be careful with those types of systems because 2 similar systems named Digital Altitude & MOBE were recently shut down by the FTC after the FTC deemed they were actually nothing but pyramid schemes.

 The people who had money invested in the programs ended up losing everything when they were shut down… So even though it might initially seem harmless getting involved in something like this, it’s safe to say that it’s actually pretty risky business.